 VANIX welcomes all participants!
-You should, however, have a public Autonomous System Number, as all connections at VANIX are established using BGP4.
-You should also have IP space to advertise – IPv4 and/or IPv6.
+You should, however, have a public Autonomous System Number and have IP space to advertise – IPv4 and/or IPv6.

 - Your Autonomous System Number

 - The MAC address of your Layer 3 equipment

 - The link to your PeeringDB network record

 VANIX will respond with a service order that you must sign and return.
 Once VANIX has received your service order, VANIX will issue an invoice for the setup fee.
 Once the setup fee has been paid, VANIX will issue a LOA/CFA that you can use to order a cross-connect.
 Once the cross-connect is installed, notify VANIX, and we will connect it, and bring up the service.

 - Only IPv4, ARP and IPv6 EtherTypes are permitted (0x0800, 0x0806, and 0x86DD).

 - All Layer 2 control protocols must be disabled, including but not limited to Spanning Tree, CDP, UDLD, EDP, VTP, DTP, MOP and LLDP and LLDP-MED.
 Note that on JunOS switches, LLDP and LLDP-MED are separately controlled.

 - Broadcast traffic must not be sent to VANIX except as required for normal operations

 - IPv6 Router Solicitation or Advertisement packets must be disabled